mdai2school/git-project-Mike/README.md

 - The tree text is written to "git/objects/<treeHash>" if it doesn't already exist.
 - Child names are relative to the directory (no full paths).
 - We do not sort; the order follows File.listFiles() for the OS.

+17. getSlashes
+parameters:     (String input)
+what it does:   counts how many forward slashes "/" exist in the string (used to find nesting depth)
+returns:        number of slashes as an integer

+18. workingList
+parameters:     none
+what it does:   generates the working list of the repository from the index file and writes it into "git/workinglist"
+returns:        nothing

+steps:
+1) reads the index file and stores each line
+2) reorders each line to "<path> <hash>"
+3) sorts all entries alphabetically
+4) iteratively finds the deepest file paths to collapse into trees
+5) writes a final line in "git/workinglist" in the format:
+   "tree <rootTreeHash> (root)"